 In fall 2017, we installed seven photo monitoring stations at three restoration projects on the Jordan River.

-By crowdsourcing these photos, we're getting trail users involved in the monitoring process.
-The bracket ensures a consistent height, angle, and direction for each photo.
+By crowdsourcing the photos, we're getting trail users involved in the monitoring process.
+A bracket installed on top of the sign post ensures a consistent height, angle, and direction for each photo.
 The end result: A photographic record of how riparian vegetation is filling in, or how reconstructed streambanks are holding up, or how new floodplains are handling high river flows.

 Check out our inspiration:

 Nerds for Nature instructable, which includes details on making the signs and getting timelapse slideshows up and running.